ContextSwitchWang/DefinitionPullingToolSet/README.md

 ===========================

 This tool set is used to retrieve definition from wiktionary, which is suited for use in Anki.
+But since the ouput file is `csv`, you can use it for other purpose, too.

 ### Prerequisite